 Shape memory alloys made from nickel titanium can be characterized as follows

-In this section you will learn basic elements for the characterisation shape memory alloys (SMA).
-As an introduction to shape memory, you will learn the basic principles of the shape memory effect, which you can observe through examples.
-If you would like to learn more details, conveniently download the course as a PDF HERE.
+In this section we will provide you with basic information about memory alloys (SMA).
+As an introduction to shape memory, we will show you videos teaching you about the basic principles of the shape memory effect.
+If you are interested in receiving further details, you can download the course as a PDF HERE.

-You will receive clearly presented and easy-to-understand material including a condensed summary.
-This will give you a good understanding of FGL.
-This enables you to inspire your customers with weight- and cost-saving as well as function-integrated solutions.
-This will take your products to a new level.
+You will receive clearly presented and easy-to-understand material, including a brief summary, which will give you good understanding of SMA and will enable you to inspire your customers with weight- and cost-saving as well as function-integrated solutions – taking your products to a new level.

 What you see with the shape memory effect